 Our friends at Lifeway Generosity have some great ideas to help you plan and implement your year-end giving campaigns, but even more so, to impact your culture of at your church.
-We have a 3-part series for you as we look at the planning stage, the application, and a template letter to send with your annual giving report.

 As we approach the end of the year, I will be frequently asked about year end giving.
 The bottom line request will be, how can I best capitalize on the opportunity to increase giving?
 Many churches will feel the pressure of budget donations, which have lagged behind expenses all year presenting the pressure to catch up.
 Others will engage in special offerings or major mission causes that need support.

 I’d like to expand the conversation a bit beyond just increased giving during the final two months.
-Today, let’s start to dream about how you can begin to build a generous culture that has both increased short term giving results along with creating a more permanent foundation for long-lasting fruit.
+Today, let’s start to dream about how you can begin to build a generous culture that has both increased short-term giving results along with creating a more permanent foundation for long-lasting fruit.
 Next time (10 Godly Ways to Empower End of Year Giving, Part 2), we will look into real-life, applicable ways to put these ideas into motion in your congregation.

 Let’s talk about the different generosity topics that will naturally present themselves during the last part of the year.
 Here is a brief list: